 In the first part, background, your job is to zoom out and introduce the main character (or idea, concept, etc.) you’ll be talking about and show why it’s interesting.
-This can be incredibly difficult, because as an expert you probably take as given a lot of things that unfamiliar audiences will find fascinating.
+This can be incredibly difficult because, as an expert, you probably take as a given a lot of things that unfamiliar audiences will find fascinating.

 Finally, in change, your job is to zoom back out and re-contextualize the results (or failure to find results) and how it changes our understanding of the topic.
 Once again, the audience is relying on you to tell them why this change in understanding is important or meaningful.

 Again, adapting to this way of thinking is going to take some time and repetition.
 So don’t be discouraged if this feels a bit abstract – let’s get you some practice.

 For this lesson, choose a recent (maximum of six months old) scientific paper you read and found noteworthy.
 It can be one of your own, something from your field, something you heard about at a lab meeting, or something you found on Twitter.
 It just has to be recent and noteworthy.
 Then, using the understanding you now have about science storytelling, fill out each section for that paper.
 We’ve included guidance specifically tuned to science for each section.

 We recommend that you copy and paste this template into a Word/Google/Pages document so that you can fill it in as you go.